 In all of the allegations that were reviewed, it was clear that staff have implemented ongoing training that has been occurring on PREA requirements.
 All initial investigations were done in a quick manner and all complaints were addressed immediately upon their receipt.
-Administrative review timeliness has improved from last year, but continued monitoring to ensure compliance is recommended.
+Administrative review timeliness needs to improve as many of the reviews were completed over the mandated timeline.
+A review and focus on administrative reviews is necessary to ensure compliance in the coming year.
 Continued training during the year to staff has focused on PREA requirements and staff obligations for reporting and victim care, then preserve and protect the scene until the appropriate steps can be taken to collect any evidence.
-The new reporting system that was developed in 2014 and implemented during that year to better track and report incidents has proven to be extremely beneficial in tracking and reporting in 2017.